Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Results

-The mechanism leading to the dissipative optomechanical coupling is intuitively understood in terms of the supermode's energy distribution: if $\Delta\omega = 0$, the supermodes are roughly symmetric and antisymmetric pairs and photons are evenly split between the ``bare" modes $\hat{a}_1$ and $\hat{a}_2$.
-Deviations from this regime, i.e., $\Delta\omega \neq 0$, lead to an asymmetric optical field distribution among the resonators.
-In such an asymmetric regime, the supermode with larger energy density in cavity 1 (see Fig.~\ref{fig:1}\textbf{b}) will have larger extrinsic losses, due to its coupling to the bus waveguide.
-The consequences to the optical spectrum are represented in Fig.~\ref{fig:1}\textbf{e}, where the mechanically induced optical detuning, $\Delta\omega(x)$, lead to variations in both frequencies and extinctions of the $\hat{a}_\pm$ supermodes.
+In general, the supermodes' frequencies ($\omega_\pm$ - Fig.~\ref{fig:1}\textbf{c}) and losses ($\kappa_\pm$ - Fig.~\ref{fig:1}\textbf{d}) will depend on the position of the mechanical oscillator, as their response is a combination of the individual properties of $\hat{a}_1$ and $\hat{a}_2$.
+In fact, in the absence of the mechanically-induced detuning, $\Delta\omega(x) = 0$, the supermodes are simply the differential, $\hat{a}_+ = (\hat{a}_1-\hat{a}_2)/\sqrt{2}$, and common, $\hat{a}_- = (\hat{a}_1 +\hat{a}_2)/\sqrt{2}$, mode pairs.
+As such, electromagnetic energy is evenly divided between $\hat{a}_1$ and $\hat{a}_2$.
+Since the mechanical motion drives the system away from this regime, it leads to an asymmetric optical field distribution among the resonators, and the supermode with larger energy density overlap with cavity $1$ will have larger extrinsic losses, due to its coupling to the bus waveguide.
+This interplay leads to a dissipative coupling~\cite{yanay_quantum_2016} ($G_{\kappa_{e_\pm}} = \frac{d\kappa_{e_\pm}}{dx}$) in addition to the usual dispersive coupling $G_{\omega_\pm} = \frac{d\omega_\pm}{dx}$.
+The joint action of these effects is illustrated in Fig.~\ref{fig:1}\textbf{e}, where $\Delta\omega(x)$ leads to variations in both frequencies and extinctions (losses) of the $\hat{a}_\pm$ supermodes.

+From our analysis, both the effective dispersive and dissipative couplings are dependent on the individual dispersive coupling of cavity 1, $G_{\omega_1}$.
+Furthermore, when a weaker intercavity coupling $J$ is present, it results in a steeper avoided crossing between the bare optical modes $a_1$ and $a_2$.
+This characteristic makes the system more susceptible to mechanical perturbations, thereby increasing the dissipative couplings.
+However, it is important to ensure that the adiabaticity condition $2J \gg \Omega$ is satisfied (refer to section~\textbf{S}1 of the Supplemental Material for a detailed mathematical discussion).